avasdowney/solidifai/README.md

 ## Overview

-`solidifai` is a Python application that uses generative AI (OpenAI's GPT models) to create 3D printable STL files from natural language descriptions.
-Simply describe what you want to create, and solidifai will generate the necessary OpenSCAD code and convert it to an STL file.
+`solidifai` is a Python web application that uses generative AI (AWS Bedrock with Claude) to create 3D printable STL files from natural language descriptions.
+Simply describe what you want to create through the web interface, and solidifai will generate the necessary OpenSCAD code and convert it to an STL file.

 ## Features

-- 🤖 **AI-Powered Generation**: Uses OpenAI's GPT-4 to understand natural language descriptions
+- 🤖 **AI-Powered Generation**: Uses AWS Bedrock with Claude to understand natural language descriptions
 - 📐 **OpenSCAD Integration**: Generates parametric OpenSCAD code for precise 3D modeling
 - 🖨️ **STL Export**: Automatically converts to STL format for 3D printing
-- 🎯 **Simple CLI**: Easy-to-use command-line interface
+- � **Web Interface**: Beautiful, responsive web interface for easy usage
 - 💾 **Intermediate Files**: Saves OpenSCAD code for manual tweaking if needed
+- 📁 **File Downloads**: Direct download links for both .scad and .stl files

 ## Prerequisites

 1. **Python 3.8+**
-2. **OpenAI API Key**: Get one from [OpenAI Platform](https://platform.openai.com/api-keys)
+2. **AWS Account and Credentials**: Configure AWS credentials with access to Bedrock
 3. **OpenSCAD** (optional but recommended): Download from [openscad.org](https://openscad.org/)
    - Without OpenSCAD, the tool will generate `.scad` files that you can open manually